PacktPublishing/Minimal-CMake/ch10/part-3/README.md

 # ch10/part-3

-Show an example of using MACOSX_BUNDLE and CPack.
+Shows an example of using MACOSX_BUNDLE and CPack.

 ## Visual Studio Code Debugging